 Lastly, I’ve been using Shelby Naturals organic moisturizer made with seabuckthorn fruit oil and moroccan argan oil – AKA full of antioxidant and collagen-boosting abilities.
 As I march forward in my 30s words like “collagen-boosting” abilities get me really excited.

 Now onto the good stuff…

-WIN A NATURAL ORGANIC SKINCARE SET By Shelby Naturals
+WIN AN ESSENTIAL SKINCARE SET By Shelby Naturals